Kierian-50/task-manager/README.md

-The task manager application from the Task Manegement Corp.
+The task manager application for android from the Task Manegement Corp.
 ==

 **Version 4.0.0**